Affordable Breitling Navitimer Homages

 Casio is perhaps more well known for the geeky digital watches, or their super-robust G-Shock range.
 However, they also have a lot of experience with more complex watches and their Edifice range demonstrates this in spades!

-Their rotating bezel slide-rule is one of the better alternatives in the budget-end of options, however the sub-dials are more vertical.
+Their rotating slide-rule bezel is one of the better alternatives in the budget-end of options, however the sub-dials are more vertical.
 If you like the style of it though, it’s a bargain for sure, like most Casios.
 And will likely last you for years to come.

 5. Orient Dyno Chronograph

-Orient are another brand that just keeps on expanding their range and producing stunning homages to age-old classics like the Navitimer.
+Orient are another brand that just keeps on expanding their range and producing stunning homages to age-old classics like the Breitling Navitimer.

 Like the Casio above, this one sports a vertical arrangement of the sub-dials on the chronograph and a fixed slide-rule style bezel.
 It also has an alarm, which is a nice addition to the otherwise huge range of functions this watch has.